troppes/washsite/backend/README.md

 To authenticate yourself, please use the `/api/auth/login` route.
 You can authenticate yourself there with BASIC auth.
 Afterwards, you get a JWT token.
 All other routes are only accessible wit this token.

+## Enviroment Variables

+If variables are set by the docker container, they will be read first.
+Afterwards the variables from the .env file will be used.

 ## User creation

 For creating users, use the route `/api/users`.